-Maybe you inherited one from your parents or grandparents and don’t even use it.
-Might be worth selling if it doesn’t have sentimental value or is never used.
+Maybe you inherited one from your parents or grandparents and don't even use it.
+It might be worth selling if it doesn't have sentimental value or is never used.

 And speaking of music — musical instruments are a good idea for selling too.
 I made easy money from selling a piano back in my twenties.
 It was this upright that wasn't even tuned.

-Old electronics (not just record players) in general are something to consider selling if you’re wanting to get rid of them.
-Offering a good deal can mean freeing up space and extra cash.
+Old electronics (not just record players) in general are something to consider selling if you're wanting to get rid of them.
+Offering a good deal can mean freeing up space and extra cash for you.